 Make the text file read-only:

 Run the ssoadm command to list the configured servers:

 ./ssoadm list-servers --adminid uid=amAdmin,ou=People,dc=openam,dc=forgerock,dc=org --password-file $HOME/.pwd.txt

 The value for the

--uparameter is the full DN of an administrative user.
+--adminidparameter is the universal ID of an administrative user.

 Administrative users are listed in the